upzeroo/scheduler/README.md

 # Examples

+Here we show some basic code snippets - creating and using scheduler sch, starting the server, composing the client, adding a job into queue, and finally actuall task worker implementation

-### Scheduler, later used into http handler/server -
+#### Scheduler, later used into http handler/server -
 ```
 ...